Strong C IV emission from star-forming galaxies: a case for high Lyman continuum photon escape: A stacked spectrum of emitters at

 \section{A stacked spectrum of \civ\ emitters at $\mathbf{3<z<4.5}$}

-As mentioned earlier, detecting the full suite of rest-UV emission (and absorption) features requires high S/N of the underlying continuum.
-Therefore, to boost S/N of these features to study the sample-averaged properties of \civ\ emitting galaxies and better understand their underlying stellar populations and state of the ISM, in this section we produce a stacked spectrum of galaxies in our final sample.
+As mentioned earlier, detecting the full suite of rest-UV emission and absorption features requires high S/N of the underlying continuum.
+Therefore, to boost S/N of these features to study the sample-averaged properties of \civ\ emitting galaxies and better understand their underlying stellar populations and state of the ISM, in this section we produce a stacked spectrum of \civ\ emitting galaxies.